 Ganji was arrested by Ministry of Intelligence agents on December 22, 2019, after they raided his apartment and confiscated his belongings, including his laptop, books, and notes.
 According to the IWA, Arash Ganji was arrested for his 2017 Farsi translation of the book A Small Key Can Open A Big Door: The Rojava Revolution, a collection of articles by different authors about Kurds in the Syrian civil war.
 The book centered on U.S. and coalition-backed Syrian Kurdish militias who successfully defended the Syrian town of Kobani from an offensive launched by ISIS fighters in 2014.
 Ganji’s other translation credits include Sunset of the Gods on the New World Order and The Struggle Over the Way of Thinking in the Working Class Movement.

-Ganji suffers from a heart condition that requires medical care, which his family fears will continue to be denied as COVID-19 ravages Iranian prisons and Ganji is under threat of imminent imprisonment.
+Ganji suffers from a heart condition that requires medical care, which his family fears will continue to be denied as COVID-19 ravages Iranian prisons.
 In a statement published by the IWA, the organization announced: “Arash Ganji has a heart condition and the pressure brought on by interrogations (known the world over for violations of human and legal rights) has threatened his life.
 The body that has arrested him and the government that has shown that it only knows how to beat up, imprison and kill to counter the freedom of expression will be responsible for any hurt that comes to him.”

 The Iranian government has launched similar attacks against other members of the IWA, which Ganji denounced in a statement to PEN Sydney in June 2021 as “attack[s on freedom of expression] from reactionary states, the servants of imperialism.”
 IWA board members Baktash Abtin, Reza Khandan Mahahabi, and Keyvan Bajan were transferred to Evin Prison on September 26, 2020 to begin serving a collective 15-and-a-half years on spurious national security and propaganda charges.
 On February 11, 2021, IWA member Alireza Nouri was taken to the central prison of Hamadan to begin a two-year sentence on the charge of “publishing obscene poetry in cyberspace.”
 Additionally, IWA member Amin Moradi was arrested on November 29, 2020 by Ministry of Intelligence agents after they searched and confiscated his personal belongings.